 |19 hours or above||2.5|

 An undergraduate student on academic probation who fails to attain a 2.0 GPA standing in the current semester will be suspended and may not apply for readmission until at least one (1) full semester has passed.
 A student who is suspended must submit a re-entry application at least one (1) month before the next semester begins.
-A personal statement of approximately 250 words and two letters of academic recommendation must support the student’s application for re-entry.
+A personal statement of approximately 250 words and two letters of recommendation from HBU faculty must support the student’s application for re-entry.
 After receipt of these documents by the Office of Admissions, an interview with the Director of Admissions will be scheduled.
 A student on first suspension will be readmitted at the Director’s discretion.
 If admission is denied, the student may appeal in writing to the Admissions Review Board.
 Students who are placed on academic suspension will be notified of that action in writing.
 The action will be recorded on the student’s permanent record.

 A student who is suspended for a second time may not be readmitted until at least two semesters have passed.
 A student on second suspension must submit a re-entry application at least one month before the semester for which admission is requested begins.
 When reapplying after second suspension, the student must submit a personal statement of approximately 250 words in writing to the Admissions Review Board.
 Two (2) letters of academic recommendation must support the student’s application.

 A student on second suspension is strongly encouraged to enroll in at least twelve (12) hours at another regionally-accredited institution during the two (2) semesters the student is sitting out.
 The student should achieve a cumulative grade point average of at least 2.5 to improve their opportunity to be reinstated at HBU by the Admissions Review Board.
 Any course in which the student has earned a grade of “F” at HBU cannot be repeated at another institution for transfer credit at HBU.
 For the re-entry application to be processed, an official transcript must be sent directly from the institution to the Office of Admissions.